Dan Edwards - Executive Director

 Michelle jumped into the role as the Communications and Development Coordinator in November 2022.
 As a self-acclaimed workaholic, Michelle has often joked about how she would just switch to volunteer or non-profit work if she won the lottery.
 Well… Michelle hasn’t won the lottery but some days while working at the WBFB she feels like she might have.
 She loves getting out in the community and speaking with our future community leaders.
 (Especially those under 5ft.)
 She truly believes that learning volunteerism at a young age will make a brighter future for all.
 Michelle has always had a deep appreciation for how non-profits improve the quality of life for our region, she has the believe that everyone has an obligation to ensure all people have access to the most basic human rights.

-In her spare time, you might find Michelle watching true crime documentaries, “adopting” homeless house plants or spending time with her Fiancé, her son and two dogs.
+In her spare time, you might find Michelle watching true crime documentaries, “adopting” homeless house plants or spending time with her Fiancé, her son, and her fur babies.

 Meet Kristin who joined the Wood Buffalo Food Bank gang in February of 2022.
 Kristin loves clocking in each day to work alongside a pretty incredible team – a team that is committed to bettering the lives of our community and equally committed to supporting each other and sharing many laughs along the way.
 Like many that came before her, Kristin was surprised to learn of the number of individuals and families we serve and the significance of what we do as she experienced it first-hand from the client services side.
 She’s grateful for this experience and the ability to interact and help people in need on a daily basis.